puckey/unique-s3-uploader/README.md

 # unique-s3-uploader
 Client-side S3 CORS uploader for Amazon S3 using server side defined unique file names and file types using signed upload urls.

+At Moniker, we use this module when we need to collect data from website visitors for crowd-sourcing purposes.
+Having clients upload their data directly to S3 saves us from having to worry about scaling issues when thousands of people are uploading data at the same time.
+All our server needs to do is create a signed upload url, the clients do the rest.

 ## Bucket settings
 You will need to set up your s3 bucket's CORS Configuration to:
 ```